-If you have admitted the claim and made a monthly offer of payment, it is likely that you will receive a judgment by instalments.
+If you’ve admitted the claim and made a monthly offer of payment, it’s likely that you’ll receive a judgment by instalments.

 The monthly repayment rate will be set by the court using the information you provided in your admission form.

-If you don’t respond to the claim and the Court can’t take your circumstances into account they will still enter a judgment against you.
+If you don’t respond to the claim and the court can’t take your circumstances into account, they’ll still enter a judgment against you.

-This is called a judgment in default and may be a judgment by instalments or a judgment forthwith.
+This is called a judgment in default and might be a judgment by instalments or a judgment forthwith.

-The CCJ process has different rules depending on whether you have met certain timescales.
+The CCJ process has different rules depending on whether you’ve met certain timescales.

 If you don’t keep to the terms of a CCJ

 If you receive a CCJ and don’t keep to the terms it sets out, the creditor can ask the court to enforce the debt.